NetickNetworking/NetickEOSTransport/README.md

 - Ensure your EOS application is properly configured before testing
 - Lobby attributes can be customized for matchmaking and filtering
 - Connection quality depends on relay server locations and player proximity
+- Always release search handles after use to prevent memory leaks
+- Use BucketId to version-separate lobbies and avoid compatibility issues

 ## Troubleshooting